0Akise/Orbis/README.md

         .AddWidget(example_button, {100, 100});
 ```
 - UI Class uses static/singleton pattern, which gives you direct control of how the UI should work.
-- by chaining commands with dots, you can control your Derma components with high customizability.
+- by chaining commands with dots, you can control your Panel components with high customizability.

 ## Install
 add the follwing lines to your project's `CMakeLists.txt`: